 In 2015 a long-overdue raise in compensation for state and county elected officials was passed.
-The last time these salaries were raised was in 1998 and there has been 44% inflation since then.
+The last time these salaries were raised was in 1998, and there had been 44% inflation since then.
 League supported this measure because good government demands good people who are representative of the whole population.